jiang18/mph/docs/docs/options.md

 ```sh
 mph --pred --mq_file milk --output milk
 ```
-MPH computes EBLUPs using the output of `--minque` and outputs them to a file with a suffix of .mq.blup.csv.
+MPH computes EBLUPs using the output of `--minque` and outputs them to a file with a suffix of **.mq.blup.csv**.
 For genomic partitioning, EBLUPs are the estimates of direct genomic values.

 **Multi-trait BLUP is not currently supported.**